telefonicaid/fiware-skuld/README.rst

 Please, be aware that scripts phase2, phase2b and phase3 must be invoked for each region and OS_REGION_NAME must be filled accordingly.

-Scripts phase0, phase1, phase2b and requires setting OS_USERNAME,
+Scripts phase0, phase1, phase2b and require setting OS_USERNAME,
 OS_PASSWORD, OS_TENANT_NAME with the admin credential

 Scripts phase2 and phase3 do not require OS_USERNAME, OS_PASSWORD nor